IBM/ibm-openpages-mcp-server/IMPLEMENTATION_SUMMARY.md

 **Challenge**: The mcp-proxy client supports a specific protocol version (2025-03-26) and expects the server to use the same version.

 **Solution**: Updated the protocol version in both the SSE endpoint and the initialize response to match the client's supported version (2025-03-26), ensuring compatibility with the mcp-proxy tool.

+### 8. Notification Response Format According to MCP Specification

+**Challenge**: The MCP specification requires that for JSON-RPC notifications, the server must return a 202 Accepted status code with no body, which differs from our initial implementation.

+**Solution**: Modified the notifications/initialized handler to return a 202 Accepted status code with no body as per the MCP specification, ensuring compliance with the streamable HTTP transport requirements.

 ### 3. SSL Certificate Verification